-A student must complete at least 15 credit hours in General Education to receive an ASIT degree.
-A student must also complete 18 credit hours in Information Technology core courses.
-The remaining credit hours consist of elective courses.
+A student must complete at least 30 credit hours in General Education to receive a BSIT degree.
+A student must also complete the BSIT core courses shown below.
+The remaining credit hours consist of major courses (if applicable) and/or elective courses.

 Upon successful completion of the program, students will be able to:

 - Apply and manage technologies in various fields of information technology, including software applications, database systems, management information systems, and IT project management

 - Utilize information technology knowledge in common business functions to make processes more effective and efficient